NDepend

 Covariance and Contravariance in C# generics provide greater flexibility in assigning and using generic types.

-Covariance applies to generic parameters type used as method return type.
+It applies to generic parameters type used as method return type.
 The type parameter T of the IEnumerable<out T> is covariant because it is declared with an out keyword.
 This means that an IEnumerable<Derived> reference can be assigned to an IEnumerable<Base> reference:

-IEnumerable<CheckingAccount> assignment to IEnumerable<Account> is valid because through IEnumerable<T>, elements of type T are always gathered-out and never assigned-in.
+IEnumerable<CheckingAccount> assignment to IEnumerable<Account> is valid because through IEnumerable<T>, elements of type T are always gathered out and never assigned in.
 Thus there is no risk of assigning a SavingAccount object to a CheckingAccount reference for example.

 Contravariance in Generics